rocky/python-uncompyle6/README.rst

 3.1 or 2.7.
 Python 3.6 changes things drastically by using word codes rather than byte codes.
 As a result, the jump offset field in a jump instruction argument has been reduced.
 This makes the :code:`EXTENDED_ARG` instructions now more prevalent in jump instructions; previously they had been rare.
 Perhaps to compensate for the additional :code:`EXTENDED_ARG` instructions, additional jump optimization has been added.
-So in sum handling control flow by ad hoc means, as is currently done is worse.
+So in sum, handling control flow by ad hoc means, as is currently done, is worse.

-Between Python 3.5, 3.6, 3.7, there have been major changes to the :code:`MAKE_FUNCTION` and :code:`CALL_FUNCTION` instructions.
+Between Python 3.5, 3.6, and 3.7, there have been major changes to the :code:`MAKE_FUNCTION` and :code:`CALL_FUNCTION` instructions.

 Python 3.8 removes :code:`SETUP_LOOP`, :code:`SETUP_EXCEPT`,